 With so many great ways to connect with your customers, limiting possible touchpoints is like tying one hand behind your back and trying to juggle.

 It can also lead customers to frustrating detours and dead ends.
-For example, 95% of consumers say they want chatbots to transfer them to a live representative when extra support is needed, but, according to a new IDC white paper, only 35% of businesses support this experience.
+For example, 95% of consumers say they want chatbots to transfer them to a live representative when extra support is needed, but most businesses don't support this experience.